 UNDERGRADUATE STUDENT RESEARCHERS:

-Isabella Evans - (sophomore) - Department of Chemistry and Chemical Biology
+Isabella Evans - (junior) - Department of Chemistry and Chemical Biology

-Brianna Casey - (freshman) - Department of Chemistry and Chemical Biology
+Brianna Casey - (sophomore) - Department of Chemistry and Chemical Biology

-Audrey Bors - (sophomore) - Department of Chemistry and Chemical Biology
+Audrey Bors - (junior) - Department of Chemistry and Chemical Biology (Industrial track)

 Bio: Professor Kristin Johnson-Finn is an interdisciplinary scientist at heart.
 Combining her desire to understand the world through a chemical lens with her love of rocks and minerals (with a collection to match), she began a research career combining both interests through a circuitous route which has consequentially prepared her to explore complex problems.
 Her career path has led her to find a home at RPI as a tenure-track assistant professor where the interdisciplinary perspective in strongly encouraged.